vanxh/tw-oauth/README.md

 twoauth
 </h2>

-**A library to quickly authenticate a user against the Twitter API.**
+**A library to quickly authenticate a user against the Twitter API using PIN based OAuth.**

 ## Installation